meteor/meteor/content/build-tool.md

 <h3 id="compiles-with-build-plugins">Compiles files with build plugins</h3>

-The main function of the Meteor build tool is to run "build plugins" - these plugins define different parts of your app build process.
+The main function of the Meteor build tool is to run "build plugins".
+These plugins define different parts of your app build process.
 Meteor puts heavy emphasis on reducing or removing build configuration files, so you won't see any large build process config files like you would in Gulp or Webpack.
-The Meteor build process is configured almost entirely through adding and removing packages to your app, and putting files in specially named directories.
-For example, to get all of the newest stable ES2015 JavaScript features in your app, you just add the `ecmascript` package.
-As new Meteor releases add new features to this package, you'll get them for free.
+The Meteor build process, and [file load order](structure.html#load-order), is configured almost entirely through adding and removing packages to your app and putting files in specially named directories.
+For example, to get all of the newest stable ES2015 JavaScript features in your app, you just add the [`ecmascript` package](http://docs.meteor.com/#/full/ecmascript).
+This package provides support for ES2015 modules, which gives you even more fine grained control over file load order using ES2015 `import` and `export`.
+As new Meteor releases add new features to this package you just get them for free.

 <h3 id="concatenate-and-minify">Combines and minifies code</h3>